rade005/rade005/README.md

 - 👋 Hi, I’m @rade005
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and mySQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on e-mail: rade_dobras@yahoo.com